 It’s surprisingly easy to complete a routing number lookup.
-You can spot your DCU routing number in seconds by:
+You can find your DCU routing number in seconds by:

 - Visiting the company website.
 Scroll to the bottom of the homepage and you’ll find the ABA number listed on the right-hand side of the page.